Should I complete my courses before I enrol or should I enrol now?

 What are the benefits of enrolling in CIB?

-By enrolling in CIB, you become a member of a national non-profit organization dedicated to promoting the advancement of Certified Bookkeepers within the Bookkeeping profession.
+By enrolling in CIB, you become a member of a national organization dedicated to promoting the advancement of Certified Bookkeepers within the bookkeeping profession.
 Completion of the professional development program lets prospective employers or clients know that you have attained a high level of competence in your field.
 As a member of a professional organization, you can obtain a designation that will offer greater opportunities and rewards in the future and increase your stature in your community.
 As a CIB member you will receive a quarterly newsletter and have access to discounts to a variety of goods and services.

 Why do members pay an annual membership fee?